AristeH/fyne/README.md

     }

 DataDesciption [][]string
-      1 row of the table contains the column ID
+      1 row of the table contains the column ID;
-      2 the table row contains the column type
+      2 the table row contains the column type;
-      3 table row column width
+      3 table row column width;
-      4 row of the table contains the formula
+      4 row of the table contains the formula;

 Type columns:
-	id - ID record
+	id - ID record;
-	id_string - Selection from another table
+	id_string - Selection from another table;
-	enum - a list of strings to select a value int
+	enum - a list of strings to select a value;
-	float
-	string
-	bool
-	date
+	int;
+	float;
+	string;
+	bool;
+	date;